railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 	as a list of open tasks, tasks delegated to him and an analysis of the progress of the relevant projects.

-Dashboards are dynamic, letting you navigate easily around the whole information base.
+Dashboards are dynamic, letting you navigate easily around the entire information base.
 Using the icons above a graph, for example, you can filter the data or zoom into the graph.
 You can click any element of the list to get detailed statistics on the selected element.